mmbman/Katagiri/index.md

 ---

-I am once again cycling back through the older talks to improve the transcription.
+I am once again cycling back through the earlier talks to improve the transcription.
 The latest updated transcript is [Fukanzazengi Talk 5](1979-06-13-Fukanzazengi-Talk-5).

 ## Latest Posted Talks